polite, friendly and approachable

 Personal injury claims FAQs

 Not sure whether you qualify for compensation for industrial deafness or hearing loss?
-We have answered this, and some of the most frequently asked questions about personal injury claims, in our FAQ section.
+We have answered this, and some of the most frequently asked questions on our personal injury claims page, in our FAQ section.

 Time limits to make your compensation claim